 Pissarro may not be the most famous impressionist.
 But he was the glue that held the impressionist movement together.

-Born in the Danish West Indies in 1830, Camille Pissarro was an essential member of the impressionist group.
-He was instrumental in arranging the first independent impressionist exhibition in 1873 and his friendly and relaxed approach to life allowed him to mediate between difficult personalities like Degas and Cezanne.
+Born in the Danish West Indies (now the US Virgin Islands) in 1830, Camille Pissarro was an essential member of the impressionist group.
+He was instrumental in arranging the first independent impressionist exhibition in 1874 and his friendly and relaxed approach to life allowed him to mediate between difficult personalities like Degas and Cezanne.

 In 1897 Pissarro took rooms at the Hotel de Russie and produced a series of 12 paintings of Boulevard Montmatre at different points during the day.